 I am a fully qualified Counsellor and Psychotherapist in Hackney in the East End of London.
-I have experience helping a wide range of clients who came to counselling for many different reasons.
+I have experience helping a wide range of clients (individuals and couples) who came to counselling for many different reasons.

 The type of counselling I practice is called person-centred counselling, which is a form of talk therapy, which emphasises the importance of exploring the unique circumstances of a person's experience of distress and rather than trying offer out of the box solutions for specific "problems".

 I provide an open and accepting space where people can explore their life circumstances and find their own unique solutions to what life throws at them.

 What can you expect from counselling?